Fred Kelly (hurdler)

-Born in Beaumont, California, Fred Kelly attended Orange High School and was a freshman at University of Southern California, when he was selected to US 1912 Olympic team.
+Born in Beaumont, California, Fred Kelly attended Orange High School.
+He was a freshman at University of Southern California when he was selected to the US 1912 Olympic team.

 At Stockholm, Kelly won his preliminary heats easily and qualified to the final with four more Americans and one representative from Great Britain.
 From the start, the five Americans ran even until the eighth hurdle, where Kelly and James Wendell spun ahead to decide the winner.
-Kelly got in front the instant before the tape was broken, to win by 0.1 seconds.
-He also competed for USA in exhibition baseball tournament in Stockholm.
+Kelly got in front the instant before the tape was broken to win by 0.1 seconds.
+He also competed for the USA in an exhibition baseball tournament in Stockholm.

 Kelly was the AAU Champion in 120 yd hurdles in 1913 and finished second in 1916 and 1919.
-Kelly also finished first at the 1915 AAU Championships, but was disqualified for knocking down four hurdles.
+Kelly also finished first at the 1915 AAU Championships but was disqualified for knocking down four hurdles.

+Kelly served in the United States Army in World War I and later became a pioneering aviator, carrying mail for Western Air Express and training Army pilots during World War II.

-He served as the first President of the SoCal Olympians and Paralympians, beginning on March 19, 1949.
+Beginning on March 19, 1949, he served as the first President of the SoCal Olympians and Paralympians.

 Fred Kelly died in Medford, Oregon, aged 82.

 A stadium near where he attended Orange High School in Orange, California has been named after him, Fred Kelly Stadium, which is located next to El Modena High School.